orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 +++
 ## Stack
 * `class Stack`
-* Simple last-in-first-out (LIFO) non-generic collection of objects
+* Simple last-in-first-out non-generic collection of objects
 * Implements the `ICollection` interface
   * `interface ICollection`
   * Defines *size*, *enumerators*, and *synchronization* methods for all nongeneric collections